Radiology & Diagnostic Imaging

 A CT Scan is an advanced form of X-ray that uses high-tech computers to

 create highly detailed images of bone, organ, and tissue.
-USC Arcadia Hospital
+Methodist Hospital

 is the proud owner of one of the world's most powerful CT Scanners,